danielwburch/alltalk_tts/README.md

 #### 🟡 OPTION 2 - A bit more complicated!
 <details>
-	<summary>Manual Build DeepSpeed v11.2 (for Windows and Python 3.11 and 3.10)</summary>
+	<summary>Click to expand: Manual Build DeepSpeed v11.2 (Python 3.11 and 3.10)</summary>
-➡️DeepSpeed requires an Nvidia Graphics card!⬅️
+➡️DeepSpeed requires an Nvidia Graphics card!⬅️<br><br>

-DeepSpeed Version 11.2 with CUDA 11.8 or 12.1 - Installation Instructions:
+This will take about 1 hour to complete and about 6GB of disk space.<br>

 1. Download the 11.2 release of [DeepSpeed](https://github.com/microsoft/DeepSpeed/releases/tag/v0.11.2) extract it to a folder.
 2. Install Visual C++ build tools, such as [VS2019 C++ x64/x86](https://learn.microsoft.com/en-us/visualstudio/releases/2019/redistribution#vs2019-download) build tools.